lemrey/sdk-nrf/applications/thread_border_router/README.rst

 The following configuration files are provided:

-* :file:`prj.conf` - This file contains the standard configuration for the nRF TBR application and represents a ``debug`` build type.
+* :file:`prj.conf` - This file contains the default configuration for the nRF TBR application and represents a ``debug`` build type.

 * :file:`prj_release.conf` - This configuration file represents a ``release`` build type of the application.
   You can use this version to enable only the necessary application functionalities to optimize its performance and size.